Why is defining a Target Audience critical for a brand?

 Are they going to buy both the brands or just one ?

-You can imagine, over a period of time, their choices are likely to come down to one specific brand which is going to be their most frequently bought brand.
-And that brand will belong to the person who's most unreasonably loyal to his/her own brand choice, who's simply intransigent, who refuses to consume any other brand than that of his/her own choice.
+Over time, you can imagine their choices are likely to come down to one specific brand, which will be their most frequently bought brand.
+And that brand will belong to the person who's most unreasonably loyal to their own brand choice, who's intransigent, who refuses to consume any other brand than that of their choosing.

 So if Kartik's love for Thums Up trumps his wife's love for another brand, over a period of time, you will find that, Thums Up comes more into their household.